Owners of Google Pixel 6 & 6 Pro randomly reporting screen cracks - ExBulletin

 (Source) Update 2 (December 25)

-12:27 pm (IST): If you’re using a Pixel 6 and your screen is fine, Google has a dedicated help page that lists recommendations and prohibitions to prevent your smartphone from cracking.
+12:27 pm (IST): If you’re using a Pixel 6 and your screen looks fine, Google has a dedicated help page that lists precautions and prohibitions to prevent your smartphone from cracking.
 I have.

 Note: Be sure to follow the dedicated Google section for more stories like this.